linumolk/Hospital-Emergency-Room-Analysis-Using-PowerBI/README.md

 ---

 ### 📁About Dataset
-The dataset contained about 9.2k+ patients records Columns Included:
+The dataset contained about 9.2k+ patients records.

+Columns Included:
    - Patient Id
    - Patient Admission